 How Did Norway Become the Best Sporting Nation in the World?

-I would like to mention ten factors that I believe have been essential for Norway's success.
+I would like to mention eleven factors that I believe have been essential for Norway's success.

 1. Long term vision and goals